Taxis in Fiji: A Traveller’s Guide

 Things You Need to Know About Using a Taxi in Fiji

-- Licensed taxis have number plates which start in “LT”
+- Licensed taxis have number plates that start in “LT”

 - There are no central numbers or Uber to call for a taxi in Fiji, so if you like a taxi driver’s service and want to book them again, ask for their driver’s card